wiltacca/Portfolio/README.md

 * **Input:** HR dataset contains employee personal information, education background, past performance and more.
 * **Output:** Identified the employees most likely to get promoted.

-**REGRESSION -** Airbnb wants to expand on traveling possibilities and present more unique, personalized way of experiencing the world.
+**REGRESSION -** Airbnb wants to expand on travelling possibilities and present a more unique, personalized way of experiencing the world.
 Utilize all these features from the dataset to make predictions on the rental price of the listed properties.

 ![alt text](Regression.png)